-Deletes the community list specified by NAME.
-All community lists share the same namespace, so it's not necessary to specify standard or expanded; these modifiers are purely aesthetic.
+Note that all community lists share the same namespace, so it's not necessary to specify standard or expanded; these modifiers are purely aesthetic.

 show bgp community-list [NAME detail]

 Displays community list information.
 When NAME is specified the specified community list's information is shown.